mantidproject/mantid/docs/source/tutorials/mantid_basic_course/connecting_data_to_instruments/03_investigating_data.rst

 The Tube selection tool |PickTube.png| is useful for tube instruments.
 When it's on the mini-plot displays the integrated data in the whole tube.
 The integration is done either over the detectors in the tube (Sum option) or over time (Integrate).
-To switch between the option use the context menu of the mini-plot:
+To switch between the options, right-click on the mini-plot to display the following menu:

 .. figure:: /images/SumIntegrateMenu.png
    :alt: SumIntegrateMenu.png